ray-ers/ray-ers.github.io/_pages/CV.md

 ---
 <section class="cv-section">
     <p>
-        <center> This CV focuses on my extracurricular activities.
-For more details on my academic background and full work experience, please visit my <a href="https://linkedin.com/in/phamkien" target="_blank">LinkedIn profile</a>.
+        <center> This CV focuses on extracurricular activities.
+For more details on my academic background qualifications, please visit my <a href="https://linkedin.com/in/phamkien" target="_blank">LinkedIn profile</a> or <a href="https://orcid.org/0000-0001-7740-102X" target="_blank">ORCID repository</a>
         </center>
     </p>
 </section>